isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 declined (which indicates that it is used by an unknown entity and thus not available for assignment) and a probation time is set on it.
-Unless otherwise configured, the probation period lasts 24 hours; after that period, the server will recover the lease (i.e. put it back into the available state) and the address will be available for assignment again.
+Unless otherwise configured, the probation period lasts 24 hours; after that time, the server will recover the lease (i.e. put it back into the available state) and the address will be available for assignment again.
 It should be noted that if the underlying issue of a misconfigured device is not resolved, the duplicate-address scenario